begumsacak/team-generator/README.md

 ## Installation
 * Clone the repository.
-* Install the inquirer dependencies.
+* Install the inquirer dependencies by using `npm i`

 ## License

 ![ISC license](https://img.shields.io/badge/License-ISC-blue.svg)

----
+## Video Walkthrough

+<a href="https://drive.google.com/file/d/1gQeU3vYX75PqD1bM-FxzAkQ6oCRvE8G_/view?usp=sharing" target="_blank">Here is a video walkthrough of the application </a>

 ## Contributing
 Pull requests are welcome.
 If you want to contact me about this project, please visit my Github page or email me at (begumsacak@gmail.com).